 [Thinking about] do you have a problem and for whom, and putting your mind to who you are solving for.
 Is it big enough to be interesting, can it scale, and can you sustain it?
 I found myself at different times of my career looking through that lens.
 It’s unfair to look at entrepreneurship as only starting a business from scratch in your garage.

-Liz: Can you break down for us your work in controlled buyouts for underperforming corporate orphans and what that means?
+Liz: Can you break down for us your work in control buyouts for underperforming corporate orphans?

 Mike: Private equity is a really broad umbrella of investing and existing businesses.
 Blackstreet’s focus was on looking for things that had been neglected so to speak.
 It wasn’t quite a turnaround, but there was an aspect of that.
 It was underperforming in the sense that it hadn’t been given the resources or attention that it needed.